This site is intended for U.S. healthcare professionals.

 • Safety data were not collected as part of the study

-Observational retrospective analyses are not intended for direct comparison with clinical trials.
+Observational retrospective analyses are not intended for direct comparison with clinical trials and may introduce bias.

 Real-World Evidence